Adore (album): Music

 Corgan was deliberately setting out to widen his band's sound and message, explaining that he was not "talking to teenagers anymore.
 I'm talking to everyone now.
 It's a wider dialogue.
 I'm talking to people who are older than me and younger than me, and our generation as well."
 He said much of the record was "an attempt to go back to what's important at a musical core and build it outward".
 He would later reflect that he was "stuck on the idea that [he] needed to prove [he] was an artist, which is the death knell of any artist".

-The music on Adore has been categorized by reviewers as electronic rock, gothic rock, art rock, and synth-pop.
+The music on Adore has been categorized by reviewers as electronic rock, gothic rock, art rock, synth-pop, and industrial rock.
 Distorted guitars and live drums, the previous hallmarks of the Pumpkins sound, took a back seat in a sonic palette that included much more synthesizers, drum programming, acoustic guitar, and piano.
 At least five songs on the album are driven chiefly by piano.

-"Tear" was written for the Lost Highway soundtrack, but was rejected by David Lynch in favor of "Eye".
+"Tear" was written for the Lost Highway soundtrack but was rejected by David Lynch in favor of "Eye".
 "Pug" was originally recorded as a "minor key blues death march" with drums by Matt Cameron, while the album version uses drum programming.
 The only song on the album to feature Cameron, "For Martha", is a tribute to Corgan's mother that was primarily recorded as one live take.

 Apart from being the first album without Jimmy Chamberlin, Adore was the first album to not include writing contributions from James Iha, who was concurrently working on his solo album Let It Come Down.
 However, he did contribute the track "Summer" to the "Perfect" single.